This post may contain affiliate links. Please read my disclosure for more info.

 Below, I have compiled a list of some of the best savings apps you should consider today to start saving effortlessly.

 The Mylo app takes your spare change and invests it for you.
-It is like the Canadian version of the Acorns app.
+It is like the Canadian version of the Acorns app in the United States.
 If you have pushed back investing until when you have more money, the Mylo app is for you.
 To start, download the Mylo app and link your bank account.

 Whenever you make a purchase and pay with any of your debt or credit cards, the apps will round up your payment to the nearest dollar and invest the difference.
 For example, say you walk into Starbucks and buy coffee costing $2.75.
 Mylo will round it up to $3.00 and invest the 25 cents ($0.25).
 It is so easy, you won’t even notice the money left your account!

 Mylo will invest your money using a personalized and diversified portfolio of low-cost ETFs, and grow your net worth.
 The app also allows you to set investment goals or make one-time deposits if you wish.
 You can withdraw money at any time.
 Your account is insured by the Canadian Investor Protection Fund (CIPF) up to $1 million.

 Mylo charges a flat fee of $1 per month.
 Whenever you refer a friend, you are awarded a $5 referral bonus.
 You also get a $5 bonus when you sign up below.

 KOHO is a different type of money management app.
 The app combines as a budgeting, cash back, and automatic savings app.
 It is a FREE reloadable Visa card and app in Canada that you can use to earn cash back on all the purchases you make with a debit (prepaid) card.

 The app allows you to create savings goals and reach them using the Roundup technique which rounds up your purchase to the nearest $1, $2, $5, or $10.
 You can reach your financial goals faster with their “PowerUps” feature which pays you 0.50% in cash back on every dollar spent.